Slavery and human trafficking statement (2020-21)

 This statement explains how Durham County Council aims to understand and address all potential modern slavery and human trafficking risks related to its business.
 It outlines the steps in place to ensure modern slavery or human trafficking does not occur in the Council's own business, and the preventative measures to ensure this extends to any of its supply chains.
 This statement is subject to continual annual review and will be published on the Council's website.

-Durham County Council as a public sector organisation as an employer, community leader and a procurer is committed to undertaking a preventative approach to modern slavery and human trafficking within its corporate responsibilities and activities.
+Durham County Council as a public sector organisation, employer, community leader and a procurer is committed to undertaking a preventative approach to modern slavery and human trafficking within its corporate responsibilities and activities.
 This also includes co-operating with partners and internal services, such as, adult care, human resources and corporate procurement to work towards the disruption of such activities.

 Organisational Structure and Supply Chains

 County Durham is the largest local authority in the North East of England with over half a million residents.
 The population size has risen consecutively over the last 14 years.
 Durham County Council provides a range of services, including Children's Services, Adult and Health Services, Public Health, and Environmental Services.
-The Council directly delivers some services but also works in partnership with other organisations and commissions and procures services externally, in 2017-2018 the total third party spend was £450.11 million.
+The Council directly delivers some services but also works in partnership with other organisations and commissions and procures services externally.
+In 2019-2020 the total third party spend was £500 million.
 Specific services covered by this statement illustrated in the structure below.

-Durham County Council agreed with stakeholders in 2016 that the mechanism to seek assurance of a commitment to improving practice, and preventing slavery and human trafficking sits with the Local Safeguarding Adults Board governance arrangements.
+Durham County Council agreed with stakeholders that the mechanism to seek assurance of a commitment to improving practice and preventing slavery and human trafficking sits with the Local Safeguarding Adults Board governance arrangements.

 Slavery and human trafficking also spans wider partnerships, such as, the Durham Safeguarding Children Partnership and Safe Durham Partnership.